“Have nothing in your house that you do not know to be useful, or believe to be beautiful.” – William Morris

 The ethos extends to Feldspar's 100% recyclable or reusable packaging where they use boxes handmade in England and plastic-free bubblewrap.
 Handmade in Devon, the cobalt vase with handles has “sketch-like appeal” and all of Feldspar's charm.

 Don't be fooled, Kristina Dam's Marble Circles aren't a puzzle to be solved, just a beautiful black marble sculpture typical of the studio's take on Nordic minimalism.
 Founder Kristina Dam graduated from The Royal Danish Academy of Fine Arts Schools of Architecture, Design and Conservation in Copenhagen and her appreciation for architecture shines through in everything the studio produces.

-Using locally sourced materials, everything out of the Kristina Dam Studio is made in Europe.
+Mostly using locally sourced materials, most oft the products from the Kristina Dam Studio are made in Europe.
 Kristina Dam aims to create products that withstand the test of time both aesthetically and structurally.
 The Marble Circles, two rings eternally connected, are the perfect symbol of forever.

 Laura Itkonen works at the intersection of art and design to create bold pieces with a surprising mixture of materials, textures, shapes and colours.
 Itkonen describes her Sculptural Series as “art with function”.
 The lidded vessels mostly have a matte surface and are made with food-safe glazing on the inside while the decoration on top is handmade.

 The artist makes most of the porcelain she uses herself and sources the majority of her materials in Finland.